Copyright © 2001-24 Prem Kamble

 In this thought-provoking paper, the author challenges the notion that we are in control of our actions and behavior.
 Through compelling evidence, the author illustrates that we have very little control over our actions, as they are mostly driven by our subconscious mind.

-Ultimately, the paper argues that the key to understanding others is to know oneself, and that uncovering the secrets of the subconscious mind is the key to breaking free from our self-imposed barriers.
-These barriers have roots in the rules that we ourselves wrote in our rule book, now hidden in the depths of our subconscious mind.
+Ultimately, the paper argues that the key to understanding others is to know oneself.
+Uncovering the secrets of the subconscious mind is crucial to breaking free from our self-imposed barriers -. barriers rooted in the rules that we ourselves wrote in our rule book, but now hidden in the depths of our subconscious mind.
+This paper is a must-read for those seeking to understand the intricacies of the human mind and improve their interpersonal relationships.

 We Have no Control on Our Actions